ioBanker/docs.bitshares.build/MPA.md

 When the *effective CR* (MCR-MSSR) of the least collaterized position is 1, there are four different options handling the collateralization breaking point.

 #### Global Settlement (Default)
 All debt positions are closed, all or some collateral is moved to a global-settlement fund.
 Debt asset holders can claim collateral via force-settlement.
 It is not allowed to create new debt positions, when the fund is not empty.
+Collateral redistribution in global-settlement price.

 #### No Settlement (Disable Global Settlement)
 No debt position is closed, and the derived settlement price is dynamically capped at the collateral ratio of the debt position with the least collateral ratio so that all debt positions are able to pay off their debt when being margin called or force-settled.
 Able to adjust existing debt positions or create new debt positions.
+No collateral redistribution.

 #### Settlement To Fund
 Only the undercollateralized debt positions are closed and their collateral is moved to a fund which can be claimed via force-settlement.
 The derived settlement price is capped at the fund's collateral ratio so that remaining debt positions will not be margin called or force-settled at a worse price.
 Able to adjust existing debt positions or create new debt positions.
+Collateral redistribution in median price.

 #### Settlement To Order
 Only the undercollateralized debt positions are closed and their collateral is moved to a limit order on the order book which can be bought.
 The derived settlement price is NOT capped, which means remaining debt positions could be margin called at a worse price.
 Able to adjust existing debt positions or create new debt positions.
+Collateral redistribution in price range.

 ## Scripts
 - https://github.com/litepresence/Honest-MPA-Price-Feeds